About LEQEMBI®

 Currently available tests used to identify ApoE ε4 alleles may vary in accuracy and design.
 The recommendations on management of ARIA do not differ between ApoE ε4 carriers and noncarriers

-Intracerebral hemorrhage >1 cm in diameter was reported in 0.7% (6/898) of patients in Study 2 after treatment with LEQEMBI compared to 0.1% (1/897) on placebo.
+Intracerebral hemorrhage >1 cm in diameter was reported in 0.7% (6/898) of patients in Clarity AD after treatment with LEQEMBI compared to 0.1% (1/897) on placebo.
 Fatal events of intracerebral hemorrhage in patients taking LEQEMBI have been reported

 -

-Baseline use of antithrombotic medication (aspirin, other antiplatelets, or anticoagulants) was allowed in Study 2 if the patient was on a stable dose
+Baseline use of antithrombotic medication (aspirin, other antiplatelets, or anticoagulants) was allowed in Clarity AD if the patient was on a stable dose

 -